TheProjectAurora/azure-local-blob-copy/README.md

 * SOURCE_DIRECTORY - The local directory which will be copied.
 * AZURE_STORAGE_CONTAINER - Name of the container.
 * DESTINATION_DIRECTORY - Prefix for the destination.
+* CACHE_CONTROL - String for cache control header.
+If none, then cache control do not exist.

 From the source directory only the last directory is used.
 So e.g. if the directory is `/home/build/static` then only the `static` part of the directory is used when the exact